tonytomo/css-animation-bench/README.md

 Welcome to the Bench project!
 This web application showcases my personal projects in an interactive and visually appealing way.
 Whether you're a developer, designer, or simply curious, this repository is a great place to explore my work.

+### Feel free to express your creativity here

+To get started with the Bench project, follow these steps:

+1. Clone the repository to your local machine
+1. Open the `index.html` file in your browser
+1. Explore your creativity
+1. Make your own css file and link it to the `index.html` file

+### Or just relax and enjoy the view

+1. Open the deployed web application [here](https://tonytomo.github.io/)
+1. Let it out

 ### Features

-- Browse through a collection of my projects
-- View detailed information about each project, including technologies used and key features
-- Interact with live demos and screenshots
+- Relaxing and visually appealing design
+- Sit and interact with a bench
 - Get in touch with me for feedback

-### Getting Started

-To get started with the Bench project, follow these steps:

-1. Open the deployed web application [here](https://tonytomo.github.io/)
-3. Explore the different projects and their details
-4. Feel free to reach out to me if you have any questions or suggestions

 ### Contact